Service as Action

 MEANINGFUL SERVICE

-Service Actions should be more than just checking boxes and meeting requirements, it should be meaningful.
+Service Actions should be more than checking boxes – it should be meaningful.

 Service activities should evolve around engaging with others in a shared commitment towards the common good.
 Meaningful service requires understanding of an underlying issue such as poverty, literacy or pollution, and authenticating the need for this service.
 Meaningful service includes interaction, such as building relations with individuals or groups in the community.